topic-embedded-products/meta-dyplo/README.md

 OpenEmbedded/Yocto overlay adding Dyplo driver, library and utilities

-To add this layer to your OE environment, clone this repository into your layers directory and add it to the BBLAYERS variable in build/conf/bblayers.conf.
+To add this layer to your OE environment, clone this repository into your layers directory (e.g. "my-zynq" if you've followed the README of meta-topic) and add it to the BBLAYERS variable in build/conf/bblayers.conf.
 It should have a BBLAYERS that looks like this:

 ````
 BBLAYERS = " \